azukiapp/repo.azukiapp.com/README.md

 ## Ubuntu

-1. Adicione o repositório do Azuki a lista de sources do apt:
+1. Add the repository Azuki the sources list of apt:

   **Trusty 14.04 (LTS) (64-bit):**
   ```bash